RV Tankless Water Heaters: All you need to know with the pros & cons

 - Mr. Heater BaseCamp BOSS-XB13 Battery Operated Shower System w/Extra 12Ft Hose

 - Camplux 10L 2.64 GPM High Capacity Color Screen Propane Tankless Water Heater

 - Suburban SW6DE RV Water Heater

 Types of RV Tankless Water Heaters

 RV owners opt for electric tankless water heaters for several reasons.
-They appreciate the fact that they are environment friendly and does not have greenhouse emissions.
-Not to mention it very cost-effective.
+They appreciate that they are environmentally friendly and do not have greenhouse emissions.
+Not to mention it is very cost-effective.
 RV tankless electric water heaters are an attractive option also because their installation process is relatively easy.
 They can be used with solar panels or generators.
 The efficiency of a tankless electric water heater is around 99 percent.

-An RV tankless gas water heater is less expensive than the electric variant, but the efficiency comes down to around 85%.
+An RV tankless gas water heater is less expensive than the electric variant, but the efficiency is around 85%.
 These heaters use propane or kerosene to heat water.
-As a result, the combustion releases greenhouse gases, making them less attractive an option for the more environment-conscious campers.
+As a result, the combustion releases greenhouse gases, making them less attractive options for more environment-conscious campers.
 Also, when operational, these heaters use power vents for blowing out the gases.

 Non-condensing heaters use a single heat exchanger to warm the water when turned on.
 The heat exchanger uses stainless steel venting, which doesn’t come cheap, and also, the single unit heat exchanger makes it relatively less energy efficient.

 Condensing water heaters employ two heat exchangers, heating the water using gas or electricity, and the second, which heats the water using the heat from the exhaust.
 Hence, condensing water heaters are about 94% energy efficient, which works well when using hot water for an extended time.